Also be sure to check out All Fluxx FAQ for more general questions. If you don’t see your question answered among these, please email us at:

 If Player A still had a play left on their turn after playing the Hand Limit, they could simply play the Veto for its in-turn function.
 What it does in this case is let them “discard [their] choice of up to 2 New Rules currently in play”.
 The Rules discarded don’t even have to be ones that were recently played.

 In this case, those rules are not being “canceled” without ever having taken effect, they’re just being discarded.
 The Rules were played, they took effect for as long as they were in play, and then they were discarded.
 So if Player A did that, they could simply trash the Hand Limit before their turn ends, thereby avoiding having to discard down at all.
 Of course, this uses up one of their plays for their turn.

-Q: If someone plays Trade Hands with me, and I have some Surprises (other than Stop That, which could prevent the trade) can I use them even though they’re not canceling a card play, just so I don’t have to give them to the other player?
+Q: If someone plays Trade Hands with me, and I have some Surprises (other than Stop That, which could prevent the trade) can I use them up with no effect, just so I don’t have to give them to the other player?

 A: No. Surprises can only be played for an out-of-turn effect when there is an effect to be had.
 You can’t just play a Surprise for no effect just to burn it.

 When used for their in-turn effect, of course, they behave much the same way as Actions, and, as such, may or may not have an effect.